igloo-project/igloo-doc/source/release-notes/Migrating-to-0.11.md

  * You no longer need to depend on `fr.openwide.core.components:000-owsi-core-component-wicket-override`.
 Plus, it will probably harm to do so.
 Just remove this dependency.
  * `StringResourceModel` now has a fluid API: you should use `setModel`, `setParameters` and `setDefaultValue`
  * You need to look for Ajax links whose markup is an `<a>` the click event is not blocked by Wicket anymore, which will result in a scroll to the top of the page each time the link is clicked.
 This is always true for Google Chrome, but only if there is a `href` attribute for Firefox.
-To avoid any kind of trouble, just follow the guidelines detailed [[here|UI-User-Actions#html-markup]].
+To avoid any kind of trouble, just follow the guidelines detailed [here](../howtos/UI-User-Actions.html#html-markup).
  * There is now a high-level integration of JQPlot built in OWSI-Core.
 See [the docs](https://github.com/openwide-java/owsi-core-parent/wiki/UI-Charts-and-plots) or the [pull request](https://github.com/openwide-java/owsi-core-parent/pull/21) for more information.

 ### Spring & Spring Security